 Sunburn is highly damaging to the skin and can truly affect your health, increasing the risk of skin cancer and promoting premature aging.
 Sounds scary, doesn’t it?

 Never fear, sun-worshipers, I’ve got you covered with 5 ways to prep and pamper your skin for the sun this summer.

-Avoid toxic, chemical-laden sunscreen and choose a natural, preferably organic, option that has a broad spectrum (UVA/UVB) coverage and an SPF of at least 15.
+Avoid toxic, chemical-laden sunscreen.
+Instead, choose a natural, preferably organic option that has a broad spectrum (UVA/UVB) coverage and an SPF of at least 15.

 When looking at the SPF number on a bottle of sun cream, look at it as a measure of time.
 If your skin would typically burn after 10 minutes in the sun, a sunscreen with SPF 15 should allow you to stay in the sun 15 times longer (150 minutes) before your skin starts to burn.